vabuyia/ToDoList-Apps/README.md

-## To Do list: list structure
+## To Do list

+A simple To do List.
+It simply lists the things that you need to do and allows you to mark them as complete.
+A tool to help you organize your day!

 ## Description

 In this project, you will build a simple HTML list of To Do tasks.
 This simple web page will be built using webpack and served by a webpack dev server.

 ## Built With

 - Major languages
   HTML
   CSS
   Javascript
+  Webpack

+Screenshot:/image/addremove.png

+Live DEMO[]

 ### Prerequisites

 ### Setup

 ### Install

     - node

 ### Usage

 ### Setup

 ### Run tests

 ```
 - npm install
 - Clone the repository to your local machine.